-I’ve lived in Memphis, Tennessee for almost my entire life and never visited Graceland.
+I’ve lived in Memphis, Tennessee for almost my entire life and never felt like I had any reasons to visit Graceland.
 Actually, “I’ve never been to Graceland” is practically the subtitle of every Memphian; it should be written under their names on their driver’s licenses next to “Blood Type: Sweet Tea and fry oil”.

 Elvis Presley is the undisputed King of Rock ‘n’ Roll, a music genre they say was born the day Elvis walked into a Memphis music studio off the street to record a few songs.
 Whether he knew at the time or not, he was starting a revolution.
 And I’m not just talking about peanut butter and banana sandwiches.